-Accompanying the Diverse Hispanic Reality in the U.S.
+Accompanying the Diverse HIspanic/Latino Reality in the United States

 We are just like you, co-workers in the vineyard, living our Catholic faith by walking alongside others.
 Over the years we have dreamed of a gathering place where we can meet and hear from those doing similar work.
 From leaders in the fields to theologians, we all experience the grace-filled mixture of blessings and challenges within the diverse realities of Hispanics in the U.S.

 In support of these voices, we also dreamed of a place that supplies access to a variety of resources and facilitates a network for the benefit of all of us serving Hispanic ministry in the U.S. We are pleased to offer U.S. Hispanic Ministry as that place.

 U.S. Hispanic Ministry believes that Hispanic ministry serves the entire Church and accompanies all Hispanics/Latinos in their lived contexts and languages.

 Contributing to this mission, we offer three means of interaction: